TTWNO/tait.tech/isaif.md

 example that some “green” party should win control of the United States Congress in an election.
 In order to avoid betraying or watering down their own ideology they would have to take vigorous measures to turn economic growth into economic shrinkage.
-To the average man the results would appear disastrous: There would be massive unemployment, shortages of commodities, etc Even if the grosser ill effects could be avoided through superhumanly skillful management, still people would have to begin giving up the luxuries to which they have become addicted.
+To the average man the results would appear disastrous: There would be massive unemployment, shortages of commodities, etc. Even if the grosser ill effects could be avoided through superhumanly skillful management, still people would have to begin giving up the luxuries to which they have become addicted.
 Dissatisfaction would grow, the “green” party would be voted out of office and the revolutionaries would have suffered a severe setback.
 For this reason the revolutionaries should not try to acquire political power until the system has gotten itself into such a mess that any hardships will be seen as resulting